lsst/lsst-texmf/docs/templates/document.rst

 This section describes configurations requested by :command:`cookiecutter`.

 ``org``
-   Which part of DM the note is from (this comes out on the title page:
+   Which part of DM the note is from (this comes out on the title page):

    - PST - Project Science Team
    - DM  - Data Management